alkaline-ml/pmdarima/doc/serialization.rst

     np.allclose(pickle_preds, joblib_preds)

 If your job is to build models, that's probably all you really care to know about the serialization process.
-However, there are several intricacies of how Pyramid internally saves a model that you might care to know for development purposes.
+However, there are several intricacies of how pmdarima internally saves a model that you might care to know for development purposes.